MileHacker Logo

 Puerto Montt's story begins in the mid-19th century as part of a deliberate government effort to colonize the southern region.
 Founded in 1853 by German immigrants and Chilean settlers under the leadership of Vicente Pérez Rosales, the city bore the name of then-President Manuel Montt.

-The city quickly grew into an important port, a departure point for migrants heading south to Patagonia and a center for shipping agricultural products, timber, and later, salmon.
-This history shapes the city's identity, a place where hard work, community spirit, and a deep connection to the land and sea define daily life.
+The city quickly grew into an important port, a point of embarkation for migrants heading south to Patagonia and a center for shipping crops, timber, and afterwards, salmon.
+This history defines the city's identity, a place where hard work, community spirit, and a deep connection to the land and sea define daily life.

 Deep Dive into the Region